isabella232/Bitcamp-Serverless/week1/homework/issues/ide.md

 To install VSC, go to: https://code.visualstudio.com/download and choose your operating system (ie. Windows, Mac, Linux, etc).
 Then click **Download** and run the installer (usually a .exe or .zip).
 After it's installed, open it up and try it out.
-If you need some help navigating VSC, checkout this super helpful [Youtube](https://www.youtube.com/watch?v=VqCgcpAypFQ) video.
+If you need some help navigating VSC, check out this super helpful [Youtube](https://www.youtube.com/watch?v=VqCgcpAypFQ) video.

 *Make sure to use Dark Theme unless you want to live life on the edge...*